 How much money an average trip to Hawaii costs is hard to say definitively because there are a lot of factors that can make your Hawaii vacation cheaper or more expensive.

-Whether you’re planning an annual family vacation, destination wedding, honeymoon, or anniversary trip, here are just a few of those reasons that can influence the cost of a trip to Hawaii:
+Whether you’re planning an annual family vacation, destination wedding, honeymoon, or anniversary trip in 2018, here are just a few of those reasons that can influence the cost of a trip to Hawaii:

 - The time of year you go to Hawaii